Craig McCaw

-Craig McCaw (born August 11, 1949) is an American businessman and entrepreneur, a pioneer in the cellular phone industry.
+Craig McCaw (born August 11, 1949) is an American businessman and entrepreneur, known for being a pioneer in the cellular phone industry.
 He is the founder of McCaw Cellular (now part of AT&T Mobility) and Clearwire Corporation (now part of T-Mobile via the Sprint acquisition).

 Early life and cable TV beginnings

 McCaw is the second of four sons of Marion and J. Elroy McCaw.
-He attended the Lakeside School, where he was later given a Lakeside Distinguished Alumni Award.
+As a child, the family lived in the posh gated Highlands community north of Seattle, and McCaw attended Seattle's private Lakeside School, where he was later given a Lakeside Distinguished Alumni Award.
 McCaw's father was a broadcasting magnate and owner of Gotham Broadcasting Corporation.
 Gotham owned the New York City radio station WINS, which became one of the first stations to play rock and roll, with Alan Freed being one of the earliest famous disc jockeys on the station.
 McCaw's father was in the business of buying and selling TV and radio stations, which brought in wealth but also incurred significant debts.
 Elroy entered the cable television business in the 1960s, and his four sons worked as linemen and door-to-door salesmen.

-When Elroy McCaw died, the only company not sold to repay the debt was the small Centralia cable company with an estimated 2,000 to 4,000 subscribers, which was in trust.
+When Elroy McCaw died in 1969 at age 57, the only company not sold to repay the debt was the small cable company in Centralia, Washington, with an estimated 2,000 to 4,000 subscribers, that was in trust.
 While at Stanford, Craig joined Delta Kappa Epsilon fraternity (DKE), and in his senior year, he took the helm of the cable company and set out to rebuild his family name.
 He used the cash flows from his growing cable company to purchase other remote cable companies, resulting in a profitable conglomerate.
 By the 1980s, McCaw Cablevision was the 20th largest cable carrier in the US.